 All corner lots that require an attached garage have the following in the Agreement for Sale: The garage must be located on the side of the property that is furthest from the intersection.
 See Figure below.

-Nearby Multi-Family Development
+Nearby Multi-Unit Development

 - 803 Hart Road

 - 727 Hart Road

 Both sites are zoned M3 District (institutional and community activities, as well as medium and high density residential uses, within suburban centres).
 These sites will be subject to the Architectural Controls contained in the Architectural Controls for Multi-Unit Dwelling Districts.

 Decorative aluminum fencing will be installed along the rear yards of the following lots:

 - Lots 64 to 71, 80 to 89, Block 890

 - Lots 1 to 9, Block 894